A corn is a thickening of the skin due to friction and pressure that is usually intermittently occurring.

 Chronic foot pain despite conservative therapy is the primary indication for surgery.

-Hallux valgus correction may aid in reduction of painful callosities over the long term.
+Hallux valgus correction may aid in the reduction of painful callosities over the long term.

 Surgical corrections for claw, hammer, and mallet toes are simple procedures.